ribx-token/mayo-settings/README.md

-# MayoSettingsModal for React Native
+# A generic user settings modal for React Native

 Easily integrate a user preference modal in your React Native applications with MayoSettingsModal.